Mujahid-max/Mysql_project/README.md

 ![output](https://github.com/Mujahid-max/Mysql_project/blob/0b6e25c2de7a54a19389d7738255fad28b039c3c/Picture1.png)

-b.
-Show the unique productline values containing the word cars at the end from the products table.
+2. Show the unique productline values containing the word cars at the end from the products table.
 Expected output:

 ```yaml
 select distinct productline from products where productLine like "% Cars";
 ```
 ![output](https://github.com/Mujahid-max/Mysql_project/blob/e0b93e261a354cac2dfb80138fd4573a3b0aa0d9/Picture2.png)

-* 	Show the unique productline values containing the word cars at the end from the products table.
+3. Show the unique productline values containing the word cars at the end from the products table.
 Expected output:

 ```yaml